one-place-logo-smone-place-logo-smone-place-logo-smone-place-logo-sm

 Starting Your Application

-Step #1: The first step is to fill out the joint application via the One Place or the OCS website.
-As mentioned above, both applications are identical and we will be performing a joint placement for all early childhood program applicants.
+Step #1: The first step is to fill out the application via the One Place or the OCS website.
+As mentioned above, both agencies work together throughout the application and placement process.
 There is no benefit to applying twice.

 Frequently Asked Questions